Pneumonia (Pneumococcal) Vaccine

 - Are taking medication that lowers immunity (such as chemotherapy or long-term steroids

-In both cases, the second dose should be given five years after the first dose.
+If the patient is less than 65 years old and has received PPSV23, the second dose should be given 5 years after the first dose.

 - All adults ages 65+ who have not previously been vaccinated